Binary Tree in Action (Traversal)

 void flatten(TreeNode* root);

-# root as the root will be flattened into a linked list
+# rooted at root will be flattened into a linked list

-With this function definition, how can we transform a tree into a linked list as required by the problem?
+With this function definition, how do we flatten a tree into a linked list as required?

 For a node x